AustinCodingAcademy/student-gitbook/0Prep.md

 [Install Git](https://git-scm.com/) | No further installation is needed. | Use your package manager to install the latest version of [Git](https://git-scm.com/): ```sudo apt-get install git```

 **macOS & Linux users:**
-The only thing you should do now is add some colors to your prompt to make the command line more readeable.
+The only thing you should do now is add some colors to your prompt to make the command line more readable.
 We'll do this by installing [oh-my-zsh](http://ohmyz.sh/):
 1. Open your Terminal.
 2. Copy the below code:
 ```